ObsidianToAnki/Obsidian_to_Anki/README.md

 * Make a backup file in the directory the script is used
 * Rename files in the directory the script is used
 * Remove a backup file in the directory the script is used
+* Change the current working directory temporarily (so that local image paths are resolved correctly)

 ## Features